 Represented Harold Simmons in tender offer litigation involving claimed failures to disclose in battle for control of Contran between James Ling and Harold Simmons.
 Two-month series of TRO and injunction hearings, Texas state courts and Northern District of Texas (Dallas) (Judge Robert Hill).
 Plaintiff represented by Freeman and Cohen (New York).
 Argued case before Texas Court of Appeals.
 Case won; Mr. Simmons kept control.

 Represented Harold Simmons in civil case claiming failures to disclose in insurance company acquisitions.
 Involved insurance accounting for liquid/illiquid asset transfers.
 Three-week jury trial, Northern District of Illinois (Chicago) (Judge Perry).
 Illinois represented by Jay Canel (Chicago) (Special Attorney General).
 Case won.

 Connecticut v.
 General Motors (Antitrust) (1976)

-Represented General Motors in $2 billion civil treble damage § 1 class action automobile price-fixing antitrust case.
-2-month trial, Northern District of Illinois (Chicago) (Chief Judge Frank McGarr).
+Represented General Motors in $2 billion civil treble damage Section 1 class action automobile price-fixing antitrust case.
+Two-month trial, Northern District of Illinois (Chicago) (Chief Judge Frank McGarr).
 Plaintiffs represented by Lee Freeman (Chicago) and David Shapiro (Washington, D.C.).
 Case won.